Dylychill/cheatsheets/git.md

 ### Creating a git repository
 `git init`: inside the directory to create a respository

-`git remote add origin git@github.com:DirectoryChain`: adds initial local repository to online repository
+`git remote add origin git@github.com:DirectoryChain`: adds initial local repository to online repository - copy paste from github after making a new repository there

 `git clone [link to repositoryy]`: getting an online repository onto local device